simartynenko/Robust_Multigrid_Technique_2021_OpenMP/README.md

 # The book: *“Parallel Software for the Robust Multigrid Technique”* by S.&nbsp;I.&nbsp;Martynenko

 The repository contains examples and programs from the book *“Parallel Software for the Robust Multigrid Technique”* by S.&nbsp;I.&nbsp;Martynenko, Triumph, Moscow, 2021.
-Complete text of the book in Russian is available via the link.
+Complete text of the book in Russian is ~~available via the link~~.
 Abstract in English, theoretical background and description of the source code files are provided below.

 ## Abstract of the book